 Electricity transmission owners transport electricity at a very high voltage from the electricity generation plants to the electric utility companies.
 In many deregulated states transmission lines are privately owned.
 In regulated states, transmission lines are often owned by public utility companies.
 Transmission is the second step of the power supply chain, and these market participants ensure the safe and reliable supply of electricity throughout the country.

 Retail Energy Suppliers

 Although more of a retail market participant, in deregulated energy states, retail energy providers purchase electricity from the wholesale market and resell it to their end-use consumers.
-In these states, retail energy suppliers do not own transmission lines or local delivery lines.
+In these states, retail energy providers do not own transmission lines or local delivery lines.
 They are simply involved in the financial transaction of the sale of energy.
 In some cases, retail energy suppliers might also own generation plants.